Huntington Beach Police contact homeless individuals frequenting private parking lot - NewsBreak

 Related

-Breaking News: Downey, CA: Off-duty officer with the Monterey Park Police Department was shot and killed in a parking lot.

-Source: Monterey Park Police Department (Information) Pictures: KABC 7 (Courtesy) Downey, California: An off-duty officer with the Monterey Park Police Department was shot and killed in a parking lot on Monday, August 8th, 2022.
-The shooting happened around 3:25 p.m.
-P.T. in a parking lot in front of a gym...
+An off-duty Monterey Park police officer was shot and killed in a parking lot in Downey Monday afternoon, officials say.

 Off-duty Monterey Park police officer fatally shot in Downey identified as 26-year-old